 Each year, new words are added to the lexicon, while the spelling of others changes.
 Rules of grammar and style are amended.
 For example, the spacing between ends of sentences has changed from two spaces to one.
 Newer genres are created, such as New Adult (NA).
 Knowledge of the industry translates to discoverability and profitability.

 As an author, you want to focus on your writing.
 I can help keep you abreast of changes so that your book will shine for both its content and its professional, contemporary presentation.

 My contracts list a set fee with the terms clearly defined—there is no cut of book sales.
 The language protecting you, the author, is there in black-and-white.

 As with all professional editors, my job is to help you create a professionally crafted piece.
-A term used is “publication-ready.”
+A term used in editorial services is “publication-ready.”
 This means that your writing is mostly free of grammatical errors and follows the typical elements required for your genre, such as word count and reader expectations.
-An editor cannot guarantee that your story will be published, that it will attract an agent or publisher, or what your sales figures will be if you self-publish.
-Those elements are beyond the control of any editing service.
+A freelance editor, writer, or ghostwriter cannot guarantee that your story will be published, that it will attract an agent or publisher, or what your sales figures will be if you self-publish.
 However, your odds of success are greatly improved once your work has been revised into a polished piece.

-I’m located in Hollywood.
-The three consultants who work through me are located in the Los Angeles area, San Francisco, and Minneapolis.
-Many of our clients live elsewhere but, nevertheless, I work successfully with them.
-My services are professional and accommodating to each individual’s scheduling needs.
+Though I’m located in Hollywood, most clients live elsewhere.
+I accommodate individual scheduling needs.
 I am open-minded, appreciate diversity, and respect other cultures or ways of life.
-Clients from all walks of life are welcome.
+Clients of all genders, races, and walks of life are welcome.

 - I can schedule face-to-face meetings